Jsparrow/jsparrow.github.io/docs/README.md

 ## The Latest New Features

-We released two new rules and 10 additional jSparrow markers for existing rules.
+We released one new rule, 10 additional jSparrow markers for existing rules, and some UI changes.
-The new rules find and remove unused methods and local variables.
+The new rule finds and removes unused types.
-Check out the release notes for [jSparrow 4.9.0](/eclipse/release-notes.html#_4-9-0) and [jSparrow Maven Plugin 3.16.0](/maven/release-notes.html#_3-16-0).
+Check out the release notes for [jSparrow 4.10.0](/eclipse/release-notes.html#_4-10-0).

 ## Where to find jSparrow?